Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Applications

-\autoref{man-fig:fh-summary} shows a visual summary of the nonlinear PTM without random intercept.
+\autoref{fig:fh-summary} shows a visual summary of the nonlinear PTM without random intercept.
 The standardized conditional density estimate (panel a) indicates a deviation from Gaussianity in terms of a lighter left tail and a slightly heavier right tail.
-The location effect (panel c) suggests that Cholesterol levels are rising with participants' age up until about an age of 60 years.
-From 60 years onwards, Cholesterol levels among patients in the dataset start to fall slightly, but uncertainty grows large due to the small number of observations associated with participants over the age of 60.
-The scale effect (panel d) shows a multiplicative effect, i.e. if $g(\text{age})=1$, the scale is at baseline level, while $g(\text{age})=2$ indicates a scale at double the baseline level.
+The location effect (panel c) suggests that Cholesterol levels are rising with participants' age up to about age 60.
+After age 60, Cholesterol levels among patients in the dataset start to fall slightly, but uncertainty grows large due to the small number of observations associated with participants over the age of 60.
+The scale effect (panel d) shows a multiplicative effect, i.e., if $\exp(g(\text{age}))=1$, the scale is at baseline level, while $\exp(g(\text{age}))=2$ indicates a scale at twice the baseline level.
 We see that the scale increases with participants' age, while uncertainty grows large past the age of 60.
 The picture is completed by quantile curves for probability levels $\{0.01, 0.1, 0.5, 0.9, 0.99\}$ in panel b).
-In spite of the downward slope of the location effect at large age, the predictions for the two top quantiles do not level off like the median and the lower quantiles do, because of the the increase variance induced by the scale effect and the heavier right tail of the conditional distribution.
+In spite of the downward slope of the location effect at large age, the predictions for the two top quantiles do not level off like the median and the lower quantiles do, because of the increase in variance induced by the scale effect and the heavier right tail of the conditional distribution.